nomeata/haskell-for-readers/haskell-for-readers.md

 And now we are squarely in the realm of functional programming, as we have just defined out first function, `isRound`!

 Note that we defined the `isRound` by way of an equation.
 And it really is an equation: Wherever we see `isRound something`, we can obtain its meaning by replacing it with ``something `mod` 10 == 0``.
-This *equational reasoning*, where you replace equals by equals is one key technique to make sense of Haskell programs.
+This *equational reasoning*, where you replace equals by equals, is one key technique to make sense of Haskell programs.

 ::: Exercise
 Discuss: Think of other programming language that have concepts called functions.
 Can you always replace a function call with the function definition?
 Does it change the meaning of the program?